Richard Greco Jr.: United States Government Service

 In June 2002, Greco was appointed by President George W. Bush as a White House Fellow.
 He was assigned by the White House as a special assistant to the Secretary of Defense.
 During this fellowship year, he spent six weeks in Baghdad as an advisor in the Coalition Provisional Authority, providing advice on private sector and financial markets development, foreign direct investment, and currency exchange.
 When his fellowship was over, Greco was appointed acting director of Private Sector Development for Iraq, and in this capacity was a liaison between the international private sector and the Coalition Provisional Authority.
 On September 10, 2004, President of the United States George W. Bush nominated Greco as Assistant Secretary of the Navy (Financial Management and Comptroller).
 After confirmation by the United States Senate, Greco served as the chief financial officer of the Department of the Navy from October 26, 2004, until 2007.

-During Greco's tenure as Assistant Secretary, the United States Navy and United States Marine Corps remained actively engaged in Iraqi Freedom, Enduring Freedom, and elsewhere in the Global War on Terror.
+During Greco's tenure as Assistant Secretary, the Navy and Marine Corps continued to fight in the Iraq War, the War in Afghanistan (2001-2021), and elsewhere.
 In addition, the Navy and Marine Corps responded to the earthquake and tsunami in southeast Asia, the earthquake in Pakistan and India, and Hurricane Katrina.
 Greco helped the Department of the Navy incorporate best practices in corporate governance and link together financial, business, and information systems.
-Also during his tenure, Greco presented to Congress and inaugurated a long-term Financial Improvement, established the first-ever Audit Committee, developed a financial efficiency index, a "just-in-time" cash management system, a portfolio analysis capability based on private sector analytical techniques, and a recruiting and retention program for the financial management workforce.
+Also during his tenure, Greco presented to Congress and inaugurated a long-term Financial Improvement Plan, established the first-ever Audit Committee, developed a financial efficiency index, a "just-in-time" cash management system, a portfolio analysis capability based on private sector analytical techniques, and a recruiting and retention program for the financial management workforce.
 During his tenure the department also advanced its Financial Improvement and Audit Readiness effort and its Enterprise Resource Planning (ERP) initiative.